 What happened to my grey vest????!!!

 It is now very pink with a red lining.
 Pink and Red!
 Ghastly, ghastly, ghastly!!
-And I don’t have matching trackpants to wear it with!
+And I don’t have matching track pants to wear it!
 Dad looks quite contrite and then asks, rather timidly,

 You don’t like the pink colour?

 At the airport, I discover that my flight has been delayed 4 hours.
 A discreet door tucked away at the far end looks interesting.
 Entry only for travellers who have a Gold Card.
-At 4 a.m. as I walk out, stomach full with delectable cutlets, sandwiches, hot soup and fine tea, I conclude that life in plastic, is fantastic indeed.
+At 4 a.m. as I walk out, stomach full of delectable cutlets, sandwiches, hot soup and fine tea, I conclude that life in plastic is fantastic indeed.
 And Gold continues to open doors.